 Obviously, glassed-in fins are permanently laminated in the surfboard.
 It brings out a smoother performance compared to using a removable one.
 Its laminated fin affects the way that the board in overcoming both small and big waves.
 Most experienced surfers prefer to use this for better performance.
 However, this fin is challenging to repair.

 Swappable fins are screwed into the surfboard.
-It can be easily removed and replace using the small inset screw.
+It can be easily removed and replaced using the small inset screw.
 For beginners, installing and removing this fin type can be confusing and daunting.
 Therefore, one must take time to learn first before buying one.

 And one must make sure that the screw is loose enough to replace the old fin.
 Afterward, center the new fin and tighten the screw using the key.